-This column takes over from that written by Professor Robert Yager and will, over the coming months, look at ideas related to the philosophy of teaching science subjects.
-It builds on pass efforts by ICASE, but looks into needs for the 21st century.
+This column last month looked at ideas related to the philosophy of teaching science subjects.
+It built on pass efforts by ICASE, but looks into needs for the 21^{st} century.
 However the views put forward do not necessarily relate to those accepted by the ICASE Governing Body and these views can be challenged and refuted.